Trail of debris scattered across Moss Point following storm

 MOSS POINT, Miss.
-(WKRG) – An apparent tornado devastated parts of Moss Point, Miss., leveling homes and leaving a trail of debris across several neighborhoods Monday.
+(WKRG) – An apparent tornado devastating parts of Moss Point, MS, leveling homes and leaving a trail of debris across several neighborhoods Monday.

 “It sounded like a freight train and I said uh oh we’re in trouble.
 It started coming through making a loud noise, just like a train.
 You better run,” said Janet Brown.